dphiffer/documentation/_index.md

-**Welcome on wallabag documentation**.
-Thanks to this tool, we hope that you can easily use wallabag and work with it.

-Today, we have two documentations: for **users** and for **developers**.
-Just select your language and good reading!
-Feel free to [contribute to this documentation](https://github.com/wallabag/documentation).
+#Welcome
+Welcome to the Wallabag documentation.
+Use this tool to administer, use and make changes to the Wallabag software.

+Documentation for **Users**, **Developers**, and **Administrators** is provided.

+Documentation can be contributed to at the following [Github repository](https://github.com/wallabag/documentation).
 It's your documentation.